mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 ---

-It's been a while since I first published the [`text-metrics`](https://github.com/mrkkrp/text-metrics) package, which allows to calculate various string metrics between `Text` values.
+It's been a while since I first published the [`text-metrics`](https://github.com/mrkkrp/text-metrics) package, which allows to calculate various string metrics using `Text` values as inputs.
 Originally the package was written primarily in C with wrappers in Haskell.
 At the time I needed maximal speed and did not care whether the algorithms themselves are coded is C or Haskell, as long as they work, and work fast.

 However, recently there were quite inspiring blog posts about Haskell competing with C in terms of speed and memory consumption.
 One such a blog